 - We have a 48 hour cancellation policy.

-- This means you can cancel (or change the date) free of charge provided you do so at least 48 hours prior to the departure time.
+- This means you are free to cancel (or change the date) provided you do so at least 48 hours prior to the departure time.

-- When canceling within 48 hours the full amount of the reservation will be charged to the credit card used to secure the reservation.
+- – The full amount of the reservation will be charged to the credit card used to secure the reservation.

-- When we do receive a cancellation within 48 hours we do our best to resell your space (in which case we will refund you the portion that we were able to resell).
+- – We will do our best to resell your space (in which case we will refund you the portion that we were able to resell).

 Best In Class